RenSormani/renato-sormani-portfolio/README.md

 # My React Portfolio Page
-I had already created a portfolio page back at the beginning of my _nology course to be come a software developer, however that was using just HTML and css.
+I had already created a portfolio page back at the beginning of my _nology course to become a software developer, however that was using just HTML and css.
 Since then I have learnt how to use React and JavaScript, so I wanted to update my portfolio using those tools.

 # What I used:
 •	React